10 notes on the Comey memos

 Former FBI Director James Comey documented his conversations with President Trump in seven memos (15 pages in all) produced in redacted form by the Department of Justice to Congress last week.
 I am embedding them below.
 I want to offer a few, mostly obvious notes and queries on the memos.
 I think they warrant your attention.
 Except as part of the perpetual Trump hatefest on CNN and MSNBC, insufficient attention has been paid to the memos.
 I urge you to take a look and draw your own conclusions.

 1. These memos were requested by Congress last year and should have been released long ago.
-Whey were they kept under wraps for so long?
+Why were they kept under wraps for so long?
 I haven’t seen a good explanation.

 2. I think that President Trump has fairly observed the Comey memos demonstrate “NO COLLUSION” and “NO OBSTRUCTION.”
 The New York Times’s Michael Schmidt mostly overlooks this aspect of the memos, for example, in his six takeaways.
 By contrast, Politifact argues expressly to the contrary while giving Trump a Pants on Fire rating.
 I rate Politifact Pants Full of It.

 3. One of the headings of Schmidt’s six takeaways asserts that the Steele Dossier’s allegations were corroborated.
 That is not quite right.
-Comey makes the assertion comes in the context of his justification for briefing Trump on the dossier’s most lurid story.
+Comey makes the assertion in the context of his justification for briefing Trump on the dossier’s most lurid story.
 Comey asserts: “I explained that the analysts from all three agencies agreed it was relevant and that portions of the material were corroborated by other intelligence.”
 Portions of the material were corroborated — that’s it.
 What portions?
 Comey hasn’t said and we don’t know, although he has testified under oath that the dossier was “salacious and unverified.”
 (Politifact argues with this point as well.)
 I think the “corroboration” to which Comey was referring is the intelligence assessment that Russia sought to interfere with the presidential election.
 Big whoop.

 4. Comey’s reference to “corroboration” reflects Comey papering the record to justify himself.
 It is the weasel defending his weaselly actions.
-Mollie Hemingway establishes this point beyond a reasonable doubt in “Comey dossier memos indicate briefing of Trump was a setup.”
+Mollie Hemingway establishes this point to my satisfaction in “Comey dossier memos indicate briefing of Trump was a setup.”
 Incidentally, did Comey know that the dossier was procured and paid for by the Hillary Clinton presidential campaign?
 We know that he didn’t tell Trump that it was.

 5. The memos convict Comey in his own words.
 He quotes himself telling Trump: “I don’t do sneaky things, I don’t leak, I don’t do weasel moves.”
 Yet Comey turned over four of the memos to his Columbia Law School friend Daniel Richman to be leaked to the New York Times.
 He is sneaky, he leaks, he does weasel moves.